 KEY INITIATIVES TO GET US THERE

-The Action Group’s Specialty Drug Guiding Coalition, which wrapped up in 2018, provided multi-stakeholder input, insight and guidance to employers to ensure their success in achieving specific goals that address challenges related to the rapidly rising cost of specialty drugs.
-The diversity of this group ensured all perspectives were represented and specific goals were met as efficiently as possible.
+The Action Group’s Specialty Drug Guiding Coalition, which wrapped up in 2018, provides multi-stakeholder input, insight and guidance to employers to ensure their success in achieving specific goals that address challenges related to the rapidly rising cost of specialty drugs.
+The diversity of this group ensures all perspectives are represented and specific goals are met as efficiently as possible.
 The Specialty Drug Employer Playbook offers specific actions for ensuring health plans, provider organizations, PBMs, specialty pharmacies, and manufacturers are measuring progress and achieving goals.

 The National Alliance of Healthcare Purchaser Coalitions has launched a vision to align the private sector in support of a high-value specialty drug marketplace.
 Minnesota employers and The Action Group played a key role in developing the framework.
 To view the vision, click here.

 Every one of us has been touched by mental illness.
 Did you know one in five American adults has a mental illness, and depression is now the leading cause of disability worldwide?
 What’s more, serious mental illness costs America $193.2 billion in lost earnings every year.

 With mental health and substance use disorders now accounting for nearly a quarter of worldwide disability, Action Group Mental Health Guiding Coalition members are identifying opportunities to improve access to quality care, and helping reduce the stigma that often accompanies these issues.

 “Addressing mental health in the workplace has long been a core commitment at The Action Group.
 Having completed our Mental Health Learning Network in 2018, we are now bringing members and other stakeholders together through the Mental Health Guiding Coalition to learn how best to achieve true mental health parity in Minnesota and beyond.”